Sieglindevwb/task-tracker/README.md

 # Task Tracker

 Task Tracker is a web application designed to help users manage their daily tasks.
-Users can log in, view their schedule for the day, update tasks, and mark them as completed.
+Users can log in, view their schedule for the day, update tasks, and delete them as completed.
 The application allows users to register if they don't have an account yet, providing a personalized task management experience.

 ## Table of Contents